-Please note that should the season be played as first past the post, the premiership in each grade will be decided as detailed below:
+Where no semis or finals are played, the premiership will be "first past the post" and will be decided as detailed below:

 - The position of teams is determined by their final ranking according to the final averaged points score at the end of the rounds. - If teams have the same averaged points at the end of the rounds, the premiership will be declared "joint premiers".